CYS Services - Parent Central Services

 Transition of Child Records

-Parent Central Services provides Army-wide transition assistance such as Global Data Transfer (GDT) of child records and accepts projected registrations for continued services.
-The system is designed to streamline the relocation process for military and civilian families.
-Standard data elements (such as names, birthdates, child health records, etc.) should follow each Family to their new duty assignments and make the local CYS registration procedure faster and easier.
+Parent Central Services provides Army-wide transition assistance through Global Data Transfer of child records (such as names, birthdates, child health records, etc.) to make the local CYS registration procedure faster and easier.

 - Childcare Cost & Payment Options